damienheiser/python-SalesforceMetadataAPISupport/README.md

 ## Changelog
 createMetadata() and updateMetadata() are available.
 Encapsulate a properly formed metadata xml to manipulate.

-By default this class will connect to a sandbox
+Sandbox functionality was added.
+By default this class will connect to a sandbox if the sandbox variable is not passed.

 ## Sample code:
 ### Connect To Sandbox